Patterns of protein- and metabolite-based cell-cell communication (MEBOCOST)¶

 3 - Run Analysis¶

 For selecting the number of factors to decompose CCC, we could do it either manually or automatically from an Elbow analysis.
+Typically this comes from running the CTCA with different number of factors; then, selecting the elbow with the lowest error.

-elbow, error = coupled_tensor.elbow_rank_selection(upper_rank=25,
+elbow, error = coupled_tensor.elbow_rank_selection(upper_rank=20,

 runs=20,